meganz/sdk/version_release/README_make_release.md

 [[_TOC_]]

-# MEGA SDK - Create a new Release
+# MEGA SDK - Make a new Release

 ## Quick run